jncox/karbon/karbon/karbon.rst

    Additional persistent storage volumes could be leveraged for use cases such as containerized databases.

-   You can scale-out your Kubernetes cluster with more worker nodes when needed.

    In 15 minutes or less, you have deployed a production-ready Kubernetes cluster with logging (EFK), networking (flannel), and persistent storage services.

 Getting Started with Kubectl
 ++++++++++++++++++++++++++++